OpaceDigitalAgency/stories/stories-backend/LOGIN_FIX.md

 The `direct_login.php` file worked because it bypassed the password verification step by directly setting the user in the session after finding them in the database.

-## Solution Implemented
+## Solutions Implemented

-We implemented the following solution:
+We implemented the following solutions:

+### Authentication Fix

 1. Created a script (`create_admin.php`) to:
    - Check if an admin user exists